 We are not alone in our approach to reptile keeping and over the last few years we have met and worked with many, like minded reptile enthusiasts that also strive to provide their pet reptiles with amazing habitats that have been created within large reptile enclosures.
 This commitment to better care is very exciting and just goes to show how far we have come.

 Through our commitment to leading the way into the next generation of reptile housing, we all win.
 Firstly, consumers get better products for less and their pet reptiles benefit by having far more suitable habitats to live and thrive in.
 Secondly, some of our competitors take our ideas and concepts and apply them to their own designs and that in turn makes reptile keeping better.
 After all, imitation is the sincerest form of flattery.

-In coming years, due to the growing trend of reptile keepers wanting to provide their pets with the best possible care, combined with our ever expanding marketing and commitment to educating fellow reptile enthusiasts on the benefits of proper reptile housing, we predict that larger, well designed enclosures will be commonly sold in pet stores all accross the USA.
+In coming years, due to the growing trend of reptile keepers wanting to provide their pets with the best possible care, combined with our ever expanding marketing and commitment to educating fellow reptile enthusiasts on the benefits of proper reptile housing, we predict that larger, better designed enclosures will be commonly sold in pet stores all across the USA.

 About the Author:

 Paul Barclay is the founder and CEO of Custom Reptile Habitats and is a lifetime reptile and amphibian enthusiast.
 Originally from Perth, Western Australia, Barclay grew up catching and keeping amphibians and reptiles such as turtles, lizards, monitors and pythons before immigrating to the USA where he has kept a more extensive list of reptile species.